nrwl/nx/docs/shared/concepts/types-of-configuration.md

 ## Different Kinds of Configuration

-When discussing configuration, it helps to categorize the configuration settings in two dimensions: type and specificity.
-The two different types we'll discuss are Nx configuration and tooling configuration.
-Tooling can be any framework or tool that you use in your repo (i.e. React, Jest, Playwright, Typescript, etc).
-There are also two different levels of specificity: global and project-specific.
+When discussing configuration, it helps to categorize the configuration settings in two dimensions:

+- **Type** - The two different types we'll discuss are Nx configuration and tooling configuration.
+Tooling can be any framework or tool that you use in your repo (i.e. React, Jest, Playwright, Typescript, etc)
+- **Specificity** - There are two different levels of specificity: global and project-specific.
 Project-specific configuration is merged into and overwrites global configuration.

 For example, Jest has a global `/jest.config.ts` file and a project-specific `/apps/my-app/jest.config.ts` file that extends it.